 It will guide you as you listen (or read) along.

 A wannabe comedian in the suburbs of Pittsburgh finally meets a professional comic who is willing to take him under his wing.
-However, stunned silence over the discovery of a small town’s nasty racial secret destroys a brand new friendship before it can even begin.
+Will silence over the discovery of a small town’s nasty racial secret destroy the friendship before it can even begin?

 - When was a time when you remained silent when you should have spoken up about discrimination?
 What caused you to stay silent?